wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-conditional-access-automatic-device-registration-windows7.md

 ## Workplace Join with Azure Active Directory
 Device registration for Windows 7 domain joined devices does not require or include a user interface.
 Once installed on the machine, any domain user that logs into the machine will be automatically and silently registered with a device object in Azure AD.
 There will be one device object in Azure AD for every registered user of the physical device.

-The installer creates a Scheduled Task on the system that runs in the user’s context and is triggered on user sign-in.
+The installer creates a Scheduled Task on the system that runs in the userâs context and is triggered on user sign-in.
 The task silently registers the user and device with Azure AD after the user signs-in is complete.
 The Scheduled Task can be found in the Task Scheduler Library under **Microsoft** > **Workplace Join**.
 The task will run and register any and all Active Directory users that sign-in to the machine.
 The following illustration lists the step-by-step process for automatic device registration.